foneandrew/Mancala/README.md

 At the moment it uses a pretty basic text based display of the board with rudimentary controls to play it.

+I have decided to postpone development on this game for a while, as one of my courses this year covers creating GUIs.
+I will come back to this project and jazz it up a bit after I have learnt a bit more

 In the future I hope to add (in no particular order):
 . some proper graphics
 . proper controls and input methods